-- With the front of the head support facing forward, insert both posts into the corresponding holes on the seat back. - 2.
-Press down on the head support until it clicks into place. - 3.
-Pull up on the head support to ensure that it is secure.
+- 1. With the front of the head support facing forward, insert both posts into the corresponding holes on the seat back. - 2.
+Press downward on the head support until it clicks into place. - 3.
+Pull upward on the head support to ensure that it is secure.